lacker/coinkit/testnet/README.md

 These scripts are designed to deploy multiple miners to one cluster.
 The miners are differentiated by a number in `{0,1,2,3}`.
 From here on out, the instructions explain how to deploy miner 0, but if you want multiples just replace the 0 with a different number.

 Create a new database instance at https://console.cloud.google.com/projectselector/sql/instances .
 Pick postgres.
-Name it `db0` - that is your "instance name".
+Name it `db0` - that is your "instance name" or "instance id".

 Generate a random password, but take note of it.

-I edited the resources to be the minimum, 1 shared cpu and 0.6 GB memory.
+I chose PostgreSQL 11, and edited the resources to be the minimum, 1 shared cpu, 0.6 GB memory, 10 GB SSD storage.
+It isn't obvious that the "cores" slider goes even lower than the "1 core" default.

 Go to the management UI for your database, from https://console.cloud.google.com/sql/instances .
 Go to Databases, Create a database, and name it "prod".